hydephp/develop/docs/digging-deeper/collections.md

 $collection = \Hyde\Support\DataCollection::json('name', true);
 ```

-Since both return values use native PHP types, there are no example returns, as I'm sure you can imagine what they look like.
+Since both return values use native PHP types, there are no example returns added here, as I'm sure you can imagine what they look like.

 ## Markdown Collections - Hands-on Guide